jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question for us is, how did Rousseau make an entire people change their ruling philosophy, and how can we do it better, because I’d really like to skip horrible revolutions.

 ![Revolutions!](/img\diagrams\techvolution-revolution.png)

-## ~~Revolution~~ Techvolution

-Stargazer, you look disappointed.
-You think revolutions are fun.
-You want to follow _Les Misérables_ and march in the streets.
-Maybe we should.
-You get the bristol boards, I’ll get the paint, and we’ll change the world!
-Free college education!
-Less bank regulations!
-Affordable health insurance!
-Continuous tax cuts!
-We’ll save the planet _and_ the government’s credit rating!

-Listen to me.
-When your cars breaks down, you call a mechanic for help, right?
-If he showed up with no tools, you’d get mad.
-You wouldn't ask his reasons for not bringing tools, nor would you discuss the weather with him.
-You needed "Mike the mechanic" to show up and solve your problem.
-Without the tools he's just "Mike the person", and frankly useless to you.

-Middle class people have a host of problems like increasing insurance, prescription drug, and tutoring bills.
-You need solutions.
-When someone says they can help, you must ask what tool they have, or will give you, that will help.
-Anything else is smoke and mirrors.
-You don’t need to see regulations, laws, or blog posts anymore then you need to see the mechanic’s favorite car repair manual.
-You need tools.

-Red/blue philosophies show up with no tools.
-Not because red/blue leaders and supporters don’t care.
-But because their philosophies don’t know better.
-Stuck on old tools, they tell the middle class to walk to the nearest gas station and hope for help, and they promptly blame the opposing political party when we complain.

-That’s not horrible, until you consider that with a new digital car, like a Tesla, our broken cars can now call the mechanic, give him a diagnostic to his smartphone immediately, and he’d be able to tell what the problem is, and most importantly, tell the scared person the side of the road, what to do next.

-Now consider it’s often against the rules to solve our problems so simply.
-Patent laws, insurance regulations, nondisclosure agreements, non-compete clauses; a mountain of rules any antagonist can search through so he can force us to keep walking to gas stations.

-We must realize how much new digital tools help.
-Here’s an exercise to do it.
-Every time you want to watch a Netflix show or YouTube video, get in your car, drive five miles, wait 10 minutes, throw away six bucks, drive back home, and then press play.
-Watch the movie and do it again within 24 hours or get charged a late fee.
-Easy to forget, but that’s what renting videocassettes and DVDs was like.

-Netflix was a big victory.
-But a rare one.
-Today, how we pay taxes, recognize education, repair electronics, transfer home ownership, decide our investments, sign sales contracts, get hired, fire someone, use warranties, access medical records, and so much more, works like how we rented a DVD.
-An unnecessary and expensive pain in the ass enforced by a Death Star of rules.
-It echoes the philosophy that preached to our ancestors that voting, reading science books, and owning a musket were all against the rules.
-Totally bullshtt, a veil made by con-artists.

-It doesn’t have to be politicians’ job to create, make, market new tools.
-Just get the Death Star out of the way.
-Until it’s gone, the power of internet connected digital cars, solar panel roofs, air quality testers, EKG monitors, repairable laptops, safe nuclear reactors, easy to manufacture vaccines, waterless toilets, online education, is impossible to harness with old philosophies obsessed with protecting limited tools, and holding us back in the story of civilization.

-Ignore red/blue's romaticism of revolutions!
-Use Techvolution to truly change the world.
-Let the people choose whichever tools best solve your problem.
-Digital tools and their many Jedi innovators, coders, technicians, designers, repair shops, are ready and waiting to solve real-life problems; it’s intoxicating to them.
-We just need a new philosophy, giving us the freedom to choose the best tools to solve our problems at home, work, and leisure.
-The people majically bonding with whatever tool they want, is the ultimate ~~revolution~~ Techvolution.

 ## Society’s Three Stories